jt-schmidt/Movies-ETL/README.md

 # Movies-ETL

+# Overview
-Module 8 exploration of ETL using Python/Pandas to extract/transform data from .csv &amp; .json and load to SQL DB.
+Module 8 exploration of ETL using Python/Pandas to extract/transform data from .csv and .json and load to SQL DB.

 # Raw Data